-This work introduced SQ-LLaVA, a method to improve general-purpose vision language understanding and image-oriented question answering through the proposed visual self-questioning technique.
-Our experiments reveal that SQ-LLaVA achieved superior performance with fewer training parameters.
-We performed a comprehensive study on visual instruction tuning tasks and found that SQ-LLaVA can generalize well to a wide range of unseen tasks and outperform state-of-the-art methods.
-Notably, qualitative assessments demonstrated that SQ-LLaVA allows enhanced visual representation and domain alignment capability, effectively alleviating the issue of object hallucination and improving the semantic interpretation of images.
-Our findings underscored the potential of visual self-questioning as a potent training strategy within the field of visual instruction tuning, paving the way for more efficient and effective model training approaches.
-SQ-LLaVA is a foundational step toward enhancing general vision language understanding by framing question-asking as an intrinsic goal of the question-answering process.
-We hope the proposed SQ-LLaVA can encourage future endeavors in exploiting questions in visual instruction tuning by following the proposed self-questioning technique.
+This work has introduced SQ-LLaVA, a new visual instruction tuning method that enhances general-purpose vision-language understanding and image-oriented question answering through visual self-questioning.
+Our experiments demonstrate that SQ-LLaVA achieves superior performance with fewer training parameters and instructional data.
+We have also conducted a comprehensive study on visual discovery/reasoning tasks and found that SQ-LLaVA generalizes well to a wide range of unseen tasks and outperforms several state-of-the-art methods.
+Qualitative assessments show that SQ-LLaVA strengthens visual representation and domain alignment, effectively reducing object hallucination and improving the semantic interpretation of images.
+Our findings highlight the potential of visual self-questioning as a powerful training strategy for the visual instruction tuning framework, paving the way for realizing more efficient and effective large vision-language models.
+Particularly, SQ-LLaVA frames questioning as an intrinsic goal of tuning LLMs, encouraging the exploration of the model's curiosity (the ability to ask questions proactively) in solving complex problems.